blcxgreat/Game-console/README.md

 Coded in 2018 by Chunguang(Eric) Xie and Jinyue(Mark) Zhu

 This is a FPGA-based game console using two LED matrix, a camera and a speaker.
-There're two games in it : Flappy Bird and Snake
+There're two games in it : Flappy Bird and Snake.
 Player could choose the difficulity for each game.
 And when they (possibly) win the game, the console will record the player's profile by camera and wait for command for another round.
 The console has music output while playing.